Katalam/KAT_Template/README.md

 # KAT_Template

 Arma 3 is a sandbox game.
 Everyone is playing it on a different way.
 But I want to build in technical terms the same missions.
 A template will set up the things you need in every mission.
 The Loadout changer, the teleporter for technical issues, a vehicle spawner.
 Also the MACRO stuff has to be prepared.
-The git will contain the latest version of the template and some missions I build.
+The git will contain the latest version of the template.

 ## Getting started